Manu’s madness or the Brahmanic explanation of the origin of the mixed castes. - Ambedkar

 His account of the Sankar castes born out of the Non-Aryan and the Aryan castes is equally discrepant.
 We ought to have had first a list of castes resulting from a combination between the Non-Aryans with each of the four Aryan castes.
 We have none of them.
 Assuming that there was only one Non-Aryan caste—Dasyu—we ought to have had a list of 12 castes resulting from a conjugation of Dasyus with each of the Anuloma-Pratiloma castes.
 As a matter of fact we have in Manu only one conjugation.

-ALSO READ | The Riddle of Rama and Krishna - Ambedkar
+ALSO READ | The Riddle of the Vedas - Ambedkar

 In the discussion of this subject of mixed castes Manu does not consider the conjugation between the Vratyas and the Aryan castes, the Vratyas and the Anuloma-Pratiloma castes, the Vratyas and the Non-Aryan castes.